SoftUni-Internal/interactive-content/EN/00-Syntax-Functions-Statements/02-Operators.md

 They represent the arithmetic operators in mathematics.

-The values on the left and right sides of an arithmetic operator are called **operands**.
+The values on the left and right side of an arithmetic operator are called **operands**.

 Arithmetic operations return a single numerical value as a result.